chow-now/capstone/README.md

 1. Make sure to start a MySQL server.
 1. This project requires an AWS S3 Bucket and access keys
 1. This project requires Spoon API access key
-1. THis project requires Google Oauth 2 setup and client keys
+1. This project requires Google Oauth 2 setup and client keys
 1. Add any API keys needed to test the full functionality.
 Use the `application.properties.example` as a template.
 1. Seed file will run on initial startup to populate data in the database.